Albox: Diocesan Shrine of our Lady of Saliente

 One of the most important religious buildings in all of the province of Almeria.
 It was constructed in 1716 by local priests Fr Lázaro de Martos and Fr Roque.
 Magnificently extended by Bishop Sanz y Torres constituting a Shrine, Episcopal Palace and Guesthouse and Convent.
 The sacred image of our Lady of Hope for the Abandoned.
 It is a small baroque carving that can be compared stylistically to the Roldana (Luisa Roldana) school.
 It is, without doubt, the best example of the baroque style in the province.
 In 1988 the sacred image was crowned by the Apostolic Nuncio on behalf of Pope John Paul II.
 It is the religious heart of Albox.

 Hermitage of San Antonio de Padua

 Situated in the Barrio Alto, it is dedicated to St. Anthony of Padua.
-It was successfully restored recently, continuing to celebrate the feast day of its namesake on 13 June.
+It celebrates the feast day of its namesake on 13 June.

 Parish Church of Nuestra Señora de los Dolores in Llano del Espino

 Situated in Llano del Espino, it is dedicated to Our Lady of the Sorrows and has its own chapel.